 Sometimes, echolalia is immediate (e.g., dad says, "Michael, do you want a sandwich?" …and Michael responds, "You want a sandwich").
 Just as often, echolalia is delayed (e.g., a youngster hears a line on television such as "got milk?" …and later when he's thirsty, he may say "got milk?" in exactly the same tone and accent as the ad on television).
-In both of these cases, the echolalia may sound odd, but in fact it's a method the Aspergers youngster has developed for communicating his/her wants and needs.
+In both of these cases, the echolalia may sound odd, but in fact it's a method the autistic youngster has developed for communicating his/her wants and needs.
 The fact that the child has done so means that he/she is able to do much more with the help of a speech therapist.

 In some cases, echolalia is less functional, but it's usually a good starting point for speech and/or play therapy.
 For example, a youngster might memorize entire segments of a favorite movie and recite them over and over.
 The youngster's purpose in reciting may be to calm down or reduce stress, but the recitation may also indicate a real fascination for aspects of the movie.

-If echolalia is one of the phases of normal language development, it would appear that continued echolalia indicates that the child with Aspergers is "stuck" at that level of development for a time, but then seems to overcome it and develop more normal speech patterns.
+If echolalia is one of the phases of normal language development, it would appear that continued echolalia indicates that the child is "stuck" at that level of development for a time, but then seems to overcome it and develop more normal speech patterns.

 More resources for parents of children and teens with Asperger's and High-Functioning Autism: